maxtimbo/finley-group-lcars/src/assets/markdown/home.md

 <lhr />
 ### Invoice-CLI
 In my most recent "not completed but abondonded" project, I wrote a command line program that allows a user to create invoices.
 The project is written in Rust and uses SQLite.

+**~Update~**
+I have actually completed this and it works quite well.
+If you're interested, you can see the project [on my github](https://github.com/maxtimbo/invoice-cli).

 <lhr />
 ### Radio-Automation Python